ryanspice/babel.boilerplate/README.md

 # babel.boilerplate
-Boilerplate for Babel Es2016+, Flow, Webpack
+Boilerplate for Webpack 2, Babel Es2015+ and FlowType